perforb/car-collections/README.md

 # car-collections

-This is a sample project using Firebase with Cloud Functions.
+This is a sample project listing car pictures uploaded by some users.

 ## Build Setup